shortbread-tiles/shortbread-docs/shortbread-website/content/make-vectortiles/osm2pgsql.md

 +++
 title = "Using osm2pgsql"
-description = "Generating vector tiles with osm2pgsql" weight = 3
+description = "Importing OSM data into PostGIS with osm2pgsql" weight = 3
 +++

-[osm2pgsql](https://osm2pgsql.org/) can be used to import and update OSM data in a PostGIS database using the Shortbread shema.
+[osm2pgsql](https://osm2pgsql.org/) can be used to import and update OSM data in a PostGIS database using the Shortbread schema.

 ## osm2pgsql overview